Nasnua - Merrimack - Bedford 13761

 Q. Will this be expanded to four lanes under this project?

-A. No, the traffic projections for the future do not indicate or support a need for the fourth travel lane.
+A. No, the traffic projections for the future do not indicate or support a need for a fourth travel lane.

 Q. When will construction start and how long will it take?